 Here are more ways to tell when dough is kneaded enough.

-I know some bakers like to use the dough hook of their stand mixers to knead their bread dough and that’s fine.
+I know some bakers like to make pandesal using their stand mixer (fitted with the dough hook attachment) and that’s perfectly fine.

 I prefer to knead by hand because there’s less chance of over-kneading.
 And there’s really something very relaxing about it!